There are few things in the business world that are scarier than delivering a presentation, yet there are few that are as important.

-To develop your presenting skills and increase confidence you must prepare, practice and learn from each presentation.
+To develop your presenting skills and increase your confidence you must prepare, practice and learn from each presentation.
 Rehearse what you are going to say out loud a minimum of three times.
 This will ensure you’ve found your flow and help eliminate any “ums”, “ahs” or other filler words.

 No one is impressed by a presentation that rambles.
 Rambling happens when the speaker is both self-indulgent and unorganised.
-Your purpose and prose must be specifically directed to interests of your listeners or they will mentally shut you down.
+Your purpose and prose must be specifically directed to the interests of your listeners or they will mentally shut you down.

 If you’re not interested in your subject then no-one else stands a chance.
 You must bring some enthusiasm to your talk.
 Don’t be afraid to let go, even if it feels overdone at first.
 Be enthusiastic about your topic, it will help get your audience excited.
 Stand up and give the best of yourself.
 Try and feel the adrenalin from your nerves as a positive and use it to give yourself some energy.